galveron/Mechty-learn/README.md

 * Create a good structure on frontend
 * Create Home page and Profile page structure

-* I am currently working on deploying the app.
+* Deploying the app for demo

 If you are interested in what I am currently working on, you can check the open issues:
 [https://github.com/galveron/mechty-learn/issues](https://github.com/galveron/mechty-learn/issues)